eestrada/eestrada.github.io/content/posts/blogspot-migration.md

 1. I assumed I needed to do something fancy to port them over.
-2. My previous static blog engine ([Frog](https://github.com/greghendershott/frog)) had a limited featureset, which caused some questions around redirects of paths and whatnot.
+2. My previous static blog engine ([Frog](https://github.com/greghendershott/frog)) had a limited feature set, which meant that redirects of paths and whatnot was an exercise left to the user (i.e. me) and I never felt it justified the time investment to get create a workaround.

 The answers to these two hold ups are:

-1. I just pushed the HTML from Blogspot through an HTML to Markdown converter, one post at a time, by hand.
+1. I just pushed the rendered HTML from Blogspot through an HTML to Markdown converter, one post at a time, by hand.
    It was relatively painless.
-   The comments won't transfer over this way unless I just copy them as raw HTML to Markdown conversion as well.
-   Maybe I'll do that just so that I don't lose them.
-   I don't know; I'm still thinking it over.
+   I also ported over the comments this way;
+   this means they are no longer dynamic, but considering no one has commented on that blog in a decade, it isn't a big deal.
 2. I have since moved over to using a more featureful generator ([Hugo](https://gohugo.io/)) instead of Frog.
    It supports things like aliases